Book with Tripmasters.com to enjoy mobile app during your trip.

 North Brittany Coast

-Along the north coast, west of Normandy’s Mont St-Michel, stand some of Brittany’s finest old towns.
-A striking introduction to the province greets ferry passengers: the River Rance, guarded by beautifully preserved St-Malo on its estuary, and beautiful medieval Dinan 12-miles upstream.
-Further west stretches a varied coastline that peaks in the seductive Île de Bréhat, and the pink granite coast of the Côte de Granit Rose (The northernmost stretch of the Breton coast).
+Along the north coast, west of Normandy's Mont St-Michel, stand some of Brittany's finest old towns.
+The River Rance, guarded by beautifully preserved St Malo on its estuary, and medieval Dinan 12 miles upstream.
+Further west is the seductive Île de Bréhat, and the Côte de Granit Rose.

 South Brittany Coast